Mass vaccination: Interest in worldwide eradication (1950-1959)

 The creation of a heat stable, freeze-dried vaccine occurred in the 1950s.
 Further improvements in freeze-drying technology allowed for the mass production of the vaccine at a commercial level.
 The Health Assembly, a group within the World Health organization (WHO), began discussing the possibility of eliminating smallpox between 1950 and 1955.
 The idea was ultimately rejected, as many viewed it an impossible task to take on.
 In 1958, a professor from the USSR, acting as a Health Assembly delegate, once again pushed the idea of smallpox being an issue for all countries, whether or not endemics are still occurring.
 He presented a report to the Eleventh World Health Assembly, which argued that world eradication of the disease is possible, as shown by the success of countries that managed to eliminate it through health policy.
-This was particularly significant as the professor, Viktor Zhdanov, had came to the conclusion on his own, without knowledge of arguments from previous World Health Assemblies.
+This was particularly significant as the professor, Viktor Zhdanov, had come to the conclusion on his own, without knowledge of arguments from previous World Health Assemblies.
 In this Zhdanov Report, he used the USSR as an example, arguing that the success of mandatory vaccinations throughout his country proves that it's possible to eliminate it in any country.
 Zhdanov offered the support of the USSR, and backed the legitimacy of the report through the donation of millions of vaccines and previous offers of support to central-Asian countries.
 The method of eradication would that was proposed involved the use of the newly developed freeze-dried vaccinations and mandatory vaccination.
 Surveillance containment programs was also mentioned, which actually came to dominate in the later years of the eradication campaign.
 Over the course of the next year, resolutions coordinating the start of the program, as well as to ensure the success of it, were made.
 During the Twelve World Health Assembly in 1959, the proposal of an eradication campaign for smallpox was voted for successfully.